Susanna Heller: Life and work

 Susanna Heller was born in New York City in 1956 and raised in Montreal from age 7.
 She received her BFA from Nova Scotia College of Art and Design in 1978.
 At NSCAD, she studied under Gerald Ferguson, Eric Fischl, Mira Schor, Paterson Ewen, Robert Berlind, Garry Kennedy, Dan Graham, and Lawrence Weiner.
 Between 1975-78, she also worked with visiting artists such as June Leaf, Richards Jarden, Michael Snow, Laurie Anderson, David Askevold, and others.

 In 1978 Heller returned to New York City, and has lived in Greenpoint, Brooklyn since 1981.
 She worked for several years as a waitress, in construction, and as a security guard and cleaner at the Metropolitan Museum of Art.
 In 1981 she received her first Canada Council “B” grant.

 In 1984 she lived for a year at the Cite International, in Paris after receiving a one-year residency grant from the Canada Council.

 In 1989, Mount Saint Vincent University Art Gallery mounted a solo exhibition of Heller's called Nova Scotia Paintings that was curated by Gerald Ferguson.

 In 2003 she had a solo exhibition at the London Museum, London, Ontario, entitled from Here.

 Heller had a studio on the 91st floor of the World Trade Center from 1998 to 1999.
 This studio was provided as part of a 15-month long artists’ residency called World Views, organized by the Lower Manhattan Cultural Council.
 Following 2001, she executed paintings based on the tragedy of September 11, 2001 and of the remaining ruins of the World Trade Center that were exhibited in numerous public and independent galleries.

 In 2010, her husband William DiFazio fell ill to necrotizing fasciitis, spawning a new series of work depicting the tragic personal event and culminated in two major exhibits, Intensive Care, at the Mount Saint Vincent University Art Gallery in Halifax, Nova Scotia, and Phantom Pain, at Magnan Metz Gallery in New York City.

-Heller has shown regularly and is represented by Olga Korper Gallery in Toronto, Canada since 1989, represented by Magnan Metz Gallery in NYC since 2006, and John Davis Gallery in Hudson, NY since 2011.
+Heller had shown regularly and was represented by Olga Korper Gallery in Toronto, Canada since 1989, represented by Magnan Metz Gallery in NYC since 2006, and John Davis Gallery in Hudson, NY since 2011.

 In the summer of 2015 her work was shown in the two person exhibition Surroundings: Yun-Fei Ji and Susanna Heller at the Grand Rapids Art Museum in Grand Rapids, Michigan.

 She lived and worked in Greenpoint Brooklyn, NY.
 She died in May 2021.